kedacore/keda-docs/content/docs/2.12/operate/opentelemetry.md

 ### Operator

 The KEDA Operator supports outputting metrics to the OpenTelemetry collector using HTTP.
-The parameter "--enable-opentelemetry-metrics=true" needs to be set.
-KEDA will push metrics to the OpenTelemetry collector specified by the "OTEL_EXPORTER_OTLP_ENDPOINT" environment variable.
+The parameter `--enable-opentelemetry-metrics=true` needs to be set.
+KEDA will push metrics to the OpenTelemetry collector specified by the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
 Other environment variables in OpenTelemetry are also supported (https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/).
-Here is an customize YAML example of Operator:
+Here is an example configuration of the operator:
 ```
 apiVersion: apps/v1
 kind: Deployment